Confirmed into Joy

 The great joys of my life: Marriage.
 Fatherhood.
 Entry into the Holy Church …

 This Church – when exactly did I enter her, I wonder?
-Was there even in 1997 on the threshold of my 34th birthday, somehow a partial entry into Her Mysteries – when I had a set of unexpected experiences which led me to know I had found a new way?
+Even in 1997 on the threshold of my 34th birthday, was there somehow a partial entry into Her Mysteries – when I had a set of unexpected experiences which led me to know I had found a new way?

 These experiences included that of a Catholic Mass where I went towards the altar for a blessing, with very little notion what that meant.
 But in a loud voice which jolted me, the priest laid his hand on my forehead and blessed me: “In the name of the Father and the Son ans the Holy Spirit.”
 And I felt different, palpably different for the rest of that day.

-Or in asking this questiion about the Mystery of the Church, should I cite the following Spring, when I was baptised into the Church of England?
+Or in asking this question about the Mystery of the Church, should I cite the following Spring, when I was baptised into the Church of England?

 And what of the night of Easter 2000, where I was confirmed into the Catholic Church?
 That night, that night a wholly unexpected joy descended.